spencerfjelstad/byte_le_royale_2021/sphinx/RunningTheGame.rst

     python launcher.pyz r

 within the terminal.
 Print statements within your client will print if you wish to use them for debugging purposes.
-Alternatively, you can view the turn logs that are produced within the logs folder
+Alternatively, you can view the turn logs that are produced within the logs folder.

 Running the visualize
 ---------------------

 As a third option for debugging, we have built a visualizer!
 The visualizer visually depicts the logs that are produced, so you can more easily decipher what went wrong.
-The visualizer can be run within
+The visualizer can be run with

 .. code-block:: python